havlasme/ansible-collection-security/roles/molly_guard/README.md

 An [Ansible](https://www.ansible.com/) role to install and configure Molly-Guard on [Debian](https://www.debian.org/) or [Ubuntu](https://www.ubuntu.com/).

-* Install, Update, or Uninstall Molly-Guard Package via APT
+* Install, Update, or Uninstall the Molly-Guard Package via APT

 Role Variables
 --------------